jonasjberg/autonameow/docs/formats.md

     #   * If 'exact_match' is True, __all__ conditions must be met,
     #     otherwise the rule is considered to not apply to the given file.
     #
-    #   * If 'exact_match' is False, the rule with the highest number of
+    #   * If 'exact_match' is False, the rule is kept even if a condition fails.
-    #     satisfied conditions is used.
-    #     When multiple rules end up tied for the "best fit", I.E. they all
-    #     have an equal amount of satisfied conditions; 'weight' is used
-    #     to prioritize the candidates.
     #
-    'FILE_RULES': [
+    'RULES': [
         {'description': 'test_files Gmail print-to-pdf',
          'exact_match': True,
-         'weight': None,
+         'ranking_bias': None,
          'NAME_FORMAT': '{datetime} {title}.{extension}',
          'CONDITIONS': {
              'filesystem.basename.full': 'gmail.pdf',
              'filesystem.basename.extension': 'pdf',
-             'contents.mime_type': 'application/pdf',
+             'filesystem.contents.mime_type': 'application/pdf',
          },
          'DATA_SOURCES': {
              'datetime': 'metadata.exiftool.PDF:CreateDate',